rznmgr630/next-basic/README.md

 #### Configuring Metadata

-a.
-Export a static metadata object
+- Export a static metadata object
-b.
-Export ad dynamic generateMetadata functions
+- Export ad dynamic generateMetadata functions

 #### Rules

-a.
-Both layout.tsx and page.tsx can export metadata.
+- Both layout.tsx and page.tsx can export metadata.
-c.
-If metadata exists in a layout, it will apply to all pages inside that layout.
+- If metadata exists in a layout, it will apply to all pages inside that layout.
-c.
-If defined in a page, it will only apply to that page.
+- If defined in a page, it will only apply to that page.
-c.
-If metadata is available in both the layout and the page, the page will have the highest priority if they have the same property.
+- If metadata is available in both the layout and the page, the page will have the highest priority if they have the same property.

 ### Title Metadata

 In the title metdata we can pass the string and object as a value.
 In case of object we have 3 properties

-a. absolute: replace the template
+- absolute: replace the template
-b. default: If the child page doesn't have any title then this text will be rendered `"This is the default title"`
+- default: If the child page doesn't have any title then this text will be rendered `"This is the default title"`
-c. template: for dyanmically render the title `"%s |Rajan Midun"` in the child page we can have title as `"Coding"` and the result will be `Coding | Rajan Midun`
+- template: for dyanmically render the title `"%s |Rajan Midun"` in the child page we can have title as `"Coding"` and the result will be `Coding | Rajan Midun`

 ## 9. Link